-Iceplant is a ground-hugging succulent that can grow deep, nearly impenetrable mats several feet thick which dominate resources along a range of soil moisture and nutrient conditions.
+Iceplant is a ground-hugging succulent that can grow deep, nearly impenetrable mats several feet thick, which dominate resources along a range of soil moisture and nutrient conditions.
 Iceplant provides little protection or useable habitat for native birds and wildlife.
-Additionally, its shallow, fibrous root network consumes large quantities of available water year-round and alters soil chemistry, further impeding the growth of native species with the largest impact occurring during times of drought.
+Additionally, its shallow, fibrous root network consumes large quantities of available water year-round and alters soil chemistry, further impeding the growth of native species, with the largest impact occurring during times of drought.
 Most significantly, the highly competitive characteristics of iceplant for available nutrients, water, light, and space allows it to suppress the growth of native seedlings and often results in the growth of large, monospecific stands providing minimal habitat value.
 Iceplant also alters soil conditions, making the influx of native vegetation species difficult.

 The importance of iceplant removal at a site like the Ballona Reserve should not be understated.
 It is an invasive species that has increased in area on the Reserve by approximately 20% over the last several decades, covering approximately 30 acres of the Reserve (prior to implementation of this project).
 While this project was focused on a relatively small area, it serves to inform future hand-restoration efforts both at the Reserve and throughout southern California.
 Both restoration methods (i.e., tarping and hand-pulling iceplant) were successful at removing iceplant and engaging the local community and school groups to varying degrees.
-Over the course of five implementation years, an estimated total of over 34.5 tons of iceplant were removed from the site, with removal of hundreds of bags of other non-native invasive plants species.
+Over the course of six implementation years, an estimated total of over 51.66 tons of iceplant were removed from the site, with removal of hundreds of bags of other non-native invasive plants species.
 Additional efforts to continue to engage the public are made available through these reports, the project webpage, periodic newsletters, project partners, and engagement through social media.
 Allowing students and the community to actively participate in improving the health of the Reserve will encourage stakeholder involvement in the larger restoration process for the whole Reserve and broaden the hands-on educational opportunities for Los Angeles.
-For all years combined, 457 volunteers have contributed 1,218 hours across 41 community restoration events.
+For all years combined, 606 volunteers contributed 1,516 hours across 53 community restoration events.

-While the initial results of the tarping and hand-pull restoration efforts successfully removed iceplant with very little regrowth exhibited, Year 5 saw the continued need for maintenance of non-native vegetation, particularly annual species in areas lacking some mixed native cover in the baseline conditions.
-However, some areas of the project demonstrated high native plant cover expansion (e.g., Sites 1-B, 1-C, and portions of 1-D).
-The substantial effort to reseed and plant native container stock vegetation in Year 5 increased the native species richness and cover in many areas, with noticeable differences prominent in the hillside areas (e.g., Sites 3-A, 1-A).
-New native species such as branching phacelia (Phacelia ramosissima), seacliff buckwheat (Eriogonum parvifolium), deerweed, beach evening primrose, and many more successfully established with many increasing substantially in size from their original 4-inch pots or one-gallon pot sizes (Figure 26).
+While the initial results of the tarping and hand-pull restoration efforts successfully removed iceplant with very little regrowth exhibited, Year 6 saw the continued need for maintenance of non-native vegetation.
+In particular, areas lacking some mixed native cover in the baseline conditions and along the roadside required attention for removal of non-native annual species.
+However, many of the annual non-native species died out in the late spring / early summer months.
+In addition, some areas of the project demonstrated high native plant cover expansion (e.g., Sites 1-B, 1-C, and 1-E).
+The substantial effort to reseed and plant native container stock vegetation last reporting year (Year 5) increased the native species richness and cover in many areas, with noticeable differences prominent in the hillside areas (e.g., Sites 3-A, 1-A).
+New native species, such as branching phacelia (Phacelia ramosissima), seacliff buckwheat (Eriogonum parvifolium), California sagebrush, beach evening-primrose, white sage, and many more, successfully established with many increasing substantially in size from their original 4-inch pots or one-gallon pot sizes (Figure 37).
 Seacliff buckwheat may one day support the endangered El Segundo blue butterfly once the plants mature.
 Existing native plants such as alkali weed, saltgrass, and alkali heath continued to increase in cover.
-Preliminary results suggest that the container stock was more effective than seeding, though increasing the native seed bank will only have beneficial long-term effects.
+Results suggest that the container stock was more effective than seeding, though increasing the native seed bank will only have beneficial long-term effects.